alex347a/Obsidian/3. Semester/Industriel datakommunikation/215-289 Transport layer.md

 **Why UDP Needs Checksum When Link Layer May Have Error Checking:**
 This follows the **end-end principle** - since not all links guarantee error checking, and errors can occur in router memory, error detection must be implemented at the transport layer for true end-to-end reliability.
+### **Principles of Reliable Data Transfer**
+Reliable data transfer (RDT) is a fundamental networking problem, crucial not only for the transport layer (like TCP) but also for the link and application layers.
+The goal is to create a **reliable channel** from an unreliable one, ensuring no corrupted or lost data, and in-order delivery.

+**Framework (Figure 3.8):**
+- **Sender Side:** Invoked by `rdt_send(data)` from the upper layer.
+Sends packets into the channel using `udt_send(packet)`.
+- **Receiver Side:** Invoked by `rdt_rcv(packet)` from the lower layer.
+Delivers data to the upper layer using `deliver_data(data)`.

+- The protocol is developed for **unidirectional** data transfer, but requires **bidirectional** communication for control packets (ACKs/NAKs).

+---

+### **Building a Reliable Data Transfer Protocol**

+The protocol is built incrementally, handling increasingly complex channel models.

+**1. rdt1.0: Perfectly Reliable Channel**

+- **Assumption:** The underlying channel is perfectly reliable.

+- **Operation:** The sender creates a packet from the data and sends it.
+The receiver receives the packet and delivers the data.
+There is no need for feedback from the receiver.

+- This is a trivial protocol with one state for both sender and receiver.
+(INSERT FIGURE 3.9 HERE)

+**2. rdt2.0: Channel with Bit Errors**

+- **Assumption:** Packets can have bit errors, but are not lost and are delivered in order.

+- **Mechanisms introduced:**

+    - **Error Detection:** Using checksums (like UDP).

+    - **Receiver Feedback:** The receiver sends positive acknowledgments (**ACK**) for correct packets and negative acknowledgments (**NAK**) for corrupted packets.

+    - **Retransmission:** The sender resends the packet when a NAK is received.

+- This is a **stop-and-wait** protocol: the sender sends one packet and then waits for an ACK or NAK before proceeding.
+(INSERT FIGURE 3.10 HERE)

+- **Flaw:** What if the ACK or NAK itself is corrupted?
+The sender wouldn't know if the data was received correctly.

+**3. rdt2.1 & rdt2.2: Handling Corrupted ACKs/NAKs**

+- The solution is to add a **sequence number** to data packets.

+- For this stop-and-wait scenario, a **1-bit sequence number** (0 or 1) is sufficient.

+- The receiver uses the sequence number to detect duplicate packets caused by the sender retransmitting on a lost or corrupted ACK.

+- **rdt2.1 (Figures 3.11 & 3.12):** Explicitly uses ACKs and NAKs.
+The sender and receiver FSMs double in size to track the current sequence number.

+- **rdt2.2 (Figures 3.13 & 3.14):** A NAK-free version.
+The receiver sends an ACK for the last _correctly received_ packet.
+If the sender receives a **duplicate ACK** (two ACKs for the same sequence number), it knows the next packet was not received correctly and retransmits.
+The ACK packets now also include the sequence number they are acknowledging.

+**4. rdt3.0: Lossy Channel with Bit Errors**

+- **Assumption:** The underlying channel can now both corrupt _and lose_ packets.

+- **New Mechanism: Timer-based Retransmission.**

+    - The sender starts a **countdown timer** each time it sends a packet (first time or retransmission).

+    - If the sender's timer expires before an ACK is received, it assumes the packet (or its ACK) was lost and **retransmits**.

+    - This approach handles lost data packets and lost ACK packets.

+    - The sequence number handles the duplicate packets that result from premature timeouts (when a packet or ACK is merely delayed, not lost).

+- rdt3.0 is known as the **Alternating-Bit Protocol**.
+(INSERT FIGURE 3.15 & 3.16 HERE)

+**Summary of Key Mechanisms:**

+- **Checksums:** For error detection.

+- **Sequence Numbers:** To detect duplicate packets.

+- **Timers:** To recover from lost packets.

+- **Acknowledgments (ACKs):** For positive receiver feedback.

+- **Retransmission:** The core action for recovery from errors and loss.

+These four mechanisms are the core building blocks for reliable data transfer, and are used extensively by TCP.

 ![[3.16.png]]
 ![[Table 3.1.png]]